domschl/HuggingFaceGuidedTourForMac/README.md

 conda create -n "lead" python=3.11
 ```

-At the time of this writing (2023-03-02), Apple's tensorflow did not support Python 3.11, however both pytorch-nightly `pytorch` and huggingface's `transformers` are available for Python 3.11.
+At the time of this writing (2023-03-02), Apple's tensorflow did not support Python 3.11, however both `pytorch` and huggingface's `transformers` are available for Python 3.11.

 ##### Working with multiple environments